ofirdahan1/Simulator-algo---Trading/README.md

 This project contains a comprehensive algorithmic trading system written in Python.
 It is divided into two main components: a live/paper trading bot and a backtesting simulator.
 The system is designed to trade stocks using a momentum-based strategy, with capabilities for both real-world execution and historical performance analysis.

+This project was developed over several months in 2024 as a personal endeavor to explore algorithmic trading.
+While the strategies implemented here have not been proven to be consistently profitable, the codebase serves as a practical example of a trading bot architecture.
+The core logic was manually coded, with AI assistance used solely for generating documentation in the end of 2025 to improve readability for other developers.

 ## Project Components

 This repository is organized into two primary directories: